 Share this post:

-The energy in the stadium matched any I’ve experienced in sporting events in both the US and Europe, and the palos de queso, the cheese sticks they serve in the stadium, were pretty good too.
+The energy in the stadium matched any I’ve experienced in sporting events in both the US and Europe, and the palos de queso (the cheese sticks they serve in the stadium) were pretty good too.

 If you want to enjoy soccer in Medellín, there are two teams you can root for: Atlético Nacional and Independiente Medellín, both of which play in Estadio Atanasio Giradot in Laureles.

-If there are two teams in a city, the Right roots for one team and the Left the other, one team is more working class while the other is more posh, etc. I was sure a similar division must exist in Medellín and so went asking everyone from business executives to taxi drivers to learn what it was.
+If there are two teams in a city, one cultural group roots for one team while another roots for the opposing team.
+I was sure a similar division must exist in Medellín and so went asking everyone from business executives to taxi drivers to learn what it was.